karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 **Exit deliverable:** Draft findings register; maturity scorecard; validation confirmation from system owner.

 ### Phase 5 — Report & Close
-Issue final review record with both a deployment decision and an assurance opinion (Section 10), remediation owners and dates sequenced onto the three-horizon roadmap (Section 12), and next scheduled re-review.
+Issue final review record with a deployment decision and a second-line effectiveness assessment (Section 10), remediation owners and dates sequenced onto the three-horizon roadmap (Section 12), and next scheduled re-review.
 **Exit deliverable:** Signed review record; remediation tracker.

 **Design note:** this mirrors the shape of a formal audit engagement, but scaled to what a single reviewer can actually run against one agentic system in days, not the multi-week, multi-person engagement a full enterprise audit requires — the five phases are the same discipline at a size that fits how this portfolio's Pre-Deployment Review actually gets executed.